guardly/loopback-connector-couchbase/README.md

 * host  (default to 'localhost'): The host name or ip address of the Couchbase server
 * port (default to 8091): The port number of the Couchbase server
 * database: The Couchbase bucket
+* user: The user to access Couchbase cluster
+* password: The password to access Couchbase cluster
 * connectionTimeout (default to 20000): The connection timeout value
 * operationTimeout (default to 15000): The operation timeout value
 * mappings: Prefixes for values which get used as key (example below)
 * views: Views which can be used to loopup data

-**NOTE**: Unlike other datasources, Couchbase does not require user credentials to access a bucket/database.
-Buckets can be protected with a password.

 ## Example Configuration